-When you’re in horse country, sometimes you find yourself hungry enough to eat one (figuratively) -- and with Louisville's culinary star on its current upward trajectory, it's important to take a step back and appreciate the signature restaurants that are a part of the very fabric of this city.
+When you’re in horse country, it's not unusual to find yourself hungry enough to eat one (figuratively speaking, of course) -- and with Louisville's culinary star on its current upward trajectory, it's important to take a step back and appreciate the signature restaurants that are a part of the very fabric of this city.

-Whether it be high-class fare or a greasy-spoon go-to, whether old (some nearly a century) or new, these are the 12 restaurants that make Louisville, Louisville.
+Whether it's high-class fare or a greasy-spoon go-to, old (some nearly a century) or new, these are the restaurants that make Louisville, Louisville.

 Proof on Main changed the culinary landscape of Louisville the moment it opened its doors in 2006.
 Located within the 21c Museum Hotel, the museum galleries spill into the dining room where rotating contemporary art exhibitions offer the perfect setting to enjoy the carefully curated dishes turned out by Chef Levon Wallace and his team.

 The Mayan Cafe stood at the helm of East Market St long before the NuLu neighborhood captured national attention for its wealth of local eats.
 A pioneer in Louisville's farm-to-table movement, Chef Ucán cooks seasonally, crafting dishes inspired by his Mayan heritage.

 Sometimes the very best food can be found in an unassuming strip mall restaurant (sometimes).
 Such is the case with the Vietnam Kitchen, neatly tucked in between a laundromat and a dive bar in Louisville's Iroquois neighborhood.
 Louisvillians will travel well out of their way to indulge in the wide variety of noodle bowls & vegetarian dishes the kitchen puts out.